Government Funded Childcare available

 Remembering Jonathan Bob-Amara

-Join us in remembering our former colleague, Jonathan Bob-Amara who supported CEN for many years, both as a volunteer advocate and as a member of the CEN team.
+Our former colleague, Jonathan Bob-Amara supported CEN for many years, both as a volunteer advocate and as a member of the CEN team.

-Jonathan is held in dear affection by many of the parents and families who he helped over the years, some of whom still ask for him when they contact CEN seeking further support.
+Jonathan was held in dear affection by many of the parents and families whom he supported over the years, some of whom still ask for him when they contact CEN.
+As a colleague, Jonathan was popular, very supportive to other team members and a great team player.

 We continue to wish Jonathan’s family our very best wishes.